rbaumgar/otelcol-demo-app/ServicePerformanceMonitoring.md

 ## Enabling Monitoring of Your Own Services in OpenShift 4.6+

-Using the montoring for user-defined projects in OpenShift saves us to deploy our own Prometheus instance.
+Using the monitoring for user-defined projects in OpenShift saves us from deploying our own Prometheus instance.

 In OpenShift version 4.6+ monitoring for user-defined projects is GA.
 See [Enabling monitoring for user-defined projects](https://docs.openshift.com/container-platform/4.12/monitoring/enabling-monitoring-for-user-defined-projects.html)